deshiJo/CSCG2020/Game hacking/Follow The White Rabbit/README.md

 ![](writeupfiles/AfterLoad.png)

 Now we have to find the y-coordination of our Character again, to teleport us up to the building.
 Use cheat eninge and search for unknown float values.
-Cheat engine can search for memory values by looking for increasing, decreasing, unchanged, etc values
+Cheat engine can search for memory values by looking for increasing, decreasing and unchanged values
 So if we move our character a hill up and down, search for increased and decreased float values, we can decrease the number of possible memory addresses of the y-coordination.
 (There are several tutorials for cheat engine, i.e. a video series from liveoverflow about game hacking https://www.youtube.com/watch?v=Pst-4NwY2is&list=PLhixgUqwRTjzzBeFSHXrw9DnQtssdAwgG&index=22)